 Cigarette filters are the most pervasive form of litter worldwide.
 Of the 6 trillion globally consumed cigarettes, approximately 4.5 trillion cigarette filters are littered into the environment each year.
-Cigarette filters amount to over a third of the total waste found during coastal cleanup events, with 4.2 million collected in one day during the 2019 International Coastal Cleanup, and account for 34% of the total litter collected in the state.
+Cigarette filters amount to over a third of the total waste found during coastal cleanup events, with 4.2 million collected in one day during the 2019 International Coastal Cleanup.
+In 2020, 8.9% Californians smoked yet they contribute to approximately more than 34% of the total litter collected in the state.